transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Clock synchronization
 {: #console-app-clock}

 Synchronizing your application with a Network Time Protocol (NTP) server is important because it ensures that all time-based activities occur synchronously everywhere on the network.
+NTP is widely used to synchronize a computer to Internet time servers or other sources.
 The {{site.data.keyword.blockchainfull_notm}} Platform runs in {{site.data.keyword.cloud_notm}} and uses an internal NTP server `servertime.service.softlayer.com`.

 The NTP server that you need to synchronize your application with depends on where your application is running: